gaurabhok/takehome/Solution/testplandocument.md

 List of Tools:

-- Selenium for automated testing
+- Playwrite for automated testing
-- JMeter for performance testing
+- K6 for performance testing
 - OWASP Zap for security testing

 ### 4.2 Test Environment